Reveal-Energy-Services/orchid-python-api/README-dev.md

       remove-item /path/to/conda-environments/orchid -recurse
       ```
     - Remove any other files remaining in the test directory.
-    - Be sure to remove any **hidden** files or directories in the test directory.
-For example, a file or a
+    - Be sure to remove any **hidden** files or directories.
+For example, a file or a directory starting with
-      directory starting with a dot ("."), like `.ipynb_checkpoints`, is hidden to typical listings of
+      a dot ("."), like `.ipynb_checkpoints`, is hidden to typical listings of Unix-like shells.
-      Unix-like shells.
-The Powershell command will be something like

 - Create a new, clean virtual environment by: